 In fact, recycling these metals can significantly reduce the environmental impact associated with mining and extraction processes.
 Recycling lithium-ion batteries — which often contain cobalt, nickel and other transition metals — is an emerging field of great importance.
 Many companies are investing in technologies to improve battery recycling and make the process more efficient.

-As the demand for transition metals continues to rise, recycling these metals and repurposing old devices is becoming an essential part of a sustainable future, reducing the need for new mining and conserving precious resources.
+As the demand continues to rise, recycling these metals and repurposing old devices is becoming an essential part of a sustainable future, reducing the need for new mining and conserving precious resources.